Sunday, June 30, 2024

 }

-In the case for xs = empty, we conclude simply by use of the definitions of merge and mset_of and the fact that combining mset_of(ys) with the empty multiset produces mset_of(ys).
+In the case for xs = empty, we conclude by the definition of mset_of and the fact that combining mset_of(ys) with the empty multiset produces mset_of(ys).

 In the case for xs = node(x, xs'), merge performs a switch on ys, so our proof does too.